davidgiga1993/mixing-station-docs/docs/settings/app.md

 ### Autosave

-When enabled, this feature automatically saves all `User settings` under the name "default" when leaving any settings view.
+When enabled, this feature automatically saves all [User Settings](user.md) under the name `default`.

 ### USB Midi